CSUNCOMP467F2016/pixELATED/README.md

     1. Needs a UI for setting rotations (not just n degrees when activating tool).
   1. Colorize:
     1. Sometimes undoes mirror and rotate.
-    1. Like to return to top left corner.
+    1. Likes to return to top left corner.
   1. Mirror:
 * Libraries:
   1. JQuery https://jquery.com/